python/cpython/Doc/c-api/typeobj.rst

    at the very end of the structure.

    The :c:member:`~PyTypeObject.tp_dictoffset` should be regarded as write-only.
-   To get the pointer to the dictionary call :c:func:`_PyObject_GetDictPtr`.
+   To get the pointer to the dictionary call :c:func:`PyObject_GenericGetDict`.
-   Calling :c:func:`_PyObject_GetDictPtr` may need to allocate memory for the dictionary, so it is may be more efficient to call :c:func:`PyObject_GetAttr` when accessing an attribute on the object.
+   Calling :c:func:`PyObject_GenericGetDict` may need to allocate memory for the dictionary, so it is may be more efficient to call :c:func:`PyObject_GetAttr` when accessing an attribute on the object.